KevinGimbel/kevingimbel.github.io-old/projects/index.md

 Whenever I can I try to build things to get better in languages like JavaScript and Bash.
 I prefer to learn "pure" languages of frameworks.

-A few of the tings I build are listed below, you can find more on [CodePen](http://codepen.io/kevingimbel/) as well as [GitHub](https://github.com/kevingimbel/)
+A few of the tings I build are listed below, you can find more on [CodePen](http://codepen.io/kevingimbel/) as well as [GitHub](https://github.com/kevingimbel/).

+Use the navigation below to display a subset of projects.
 <nav id="nav" class="controls controls--tab"></nav>

 {% assign groups = site.data.projects|group_by:"category" %}